mansagills/ai-interior-designer/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add your OpenAI API key in the Vercel environment variables
+3. Add your environment variables in the Vercel dashboard:
+   - Go to Project Settings > Environment Variables
+   - Add `OPENAI_API_KEY` with your production API key
 4. Deploy!

 ## Project Structure